gilatb/piper-crm/README.md

 This isn't a complete solution.
 If I had more time, I would have done the following:
 ### TODO:
-- [ ] Store Employees data in a new database table and add a relationship between the leads/customers and the employees
+- [ ] Store Employees data in a new database table and add a relationship between the leads/customers and the employees with a verification that the employee exists in the database before assigning it to a lead/customer
+- [ ] Add more tests
+- [ ] Add verification of duplicated entries in the database using a set of unique fields that could identify a lead/customer
 - [ ] Add more user-input-validations.
 For example, the email field is verified but some other fields are not.
 - [ ] Add authentication and authorization
 - [ ] Add more tests to full coverage.
 Currently, 95% is covered.